The-Back-Room/The-Back-Room.github.io/docs/windows-themes/nsfw/msstyle/windows-10/bleach-hentai.md

 {: .note }
 > {: .opaque }
-> Any requirement with the qords `and` in them must be used together.
+> Requirement with the qords `and` in them must be used together.
 Else they worn't work correctly.
+>
-> Any requirements with the words `and/or` in them require one or the other, but can optionally be used together.
+> Requirements with the words `and/or` in them require one or the other, but can optionally be used together.
+>
-> Any requirements with the word `or` in them require one or the other, but cannot be used together.
+> Requirements with the word `or` in them require one or the other, but cannot be used together.

 *   [WindHawk][WindHawk]
 *   [SecureUXTheme Patcher][SecureUXTheme] and [WindHawk][WindHawk] Plugin: [UXTheme Hook][UXThemeHook]